-If you had to write a job description for your website, what would you include?
+If you had to write a job description for your site design & development, what would you include?
 Thinking about your site as an employee is an interesting way to work through identifying the purpose and objectives of your site; and, on deciding how to measure its performance.
 Let’s try an example:

 As the core of our marketing framework, this position has primary responsibility for: